-Parasites typically enter human bodies through the mouth or skin.
-Unclean or contaminated food or water can introduce parasites to the body, as can insects (by biting the skin) or even direct skin contact with a parasite.
-Diagnosis of a parasitic infection is typically made by a laboratory inspection of blood, urine, stool, or skin.
-Some parasites are visible in stool and their eggs can be detected in stool and around the anus.
+Parasites typically enter the human body through the mouth or skin.
+Contaminated food or water, insect bites, or direct skin contact with parasites can introduce these organisms into the body.
+Diagnosis of a parasitic infection often involves laboratory inspections of blood, urine, stool, or skin samples.
+Some parasites are visible in stool, and their eggs can be detected in both stool and around the anus.

-Following treatment, a physician will re-test the patient to be sure that the parasite has been cleared from the body.
-Because re-infection is possible and can lead to more serious complications, it is important to follow preventative measures which include practicing good hygiene, avoiding insect bites, and being careful to avoid contact with contaminated soil, water, or food.
+After treatment, patients are usually retested to ensure complete clearance of the parasite from the body.
+Preventive measures are essential to avoid reinfection, which can lead to more severe complications.
+These measures include practicing good hygiene, avoiding insect bites, and being cautious to prevent contact with contaminated soil, water, or food.

 Disclaimer: This information is meant to be used for educational purposes.
 These statements have not been evaluated by the Food & Drug Administration.
 These ingredients and DrNatura is not intended to diagnose, treat, cure or prevent any diseases.